-- 3-Dimensional Conformal Radiation Therapy (3D CRT): This is a form of EBRT where a few shaped radiation beams are aimed at the cancer target from different directions.
+- Three-dimensional conformal radiation therapy (3D CRT).
+This is a form of EBRT where a few shaped radiation beams are aimed at the cancer target from different directions.

-- Volumetric Modulated Arc Therapy (VMAT): A more precise form of EBRT than 3D CRT, where the radiation dose is given and the field shape is changed continuously as the treatment machine moves, or arcs around the patient.
+- Volumetric modulated arc therapy (VMAT).
+A more precise form of EBRT than 3D CRT, the radiation dose and the field shape is changed, or modulated, as the treatment machine moves (or arcs) around the patient.
 This treatment helps to spare more normal tissue.

-- Stereotactic Body Radiation Therapy (SBRT): This is similar to VMAT in that it is planned with great precision, but the difference is that the entire radiation dose is given over a fewer number of treatments, typically about five.
-Our radiation medicine team goes to great lengths to achieve the necessary precision to target the cancer but protect normal tissue and organs, such as gating technique that holds the patient still and reduce movement from breathing.
+- Stereotactic body radiation therapy (SBRT).
+This is similar to VMAT in that it is planned with great precision, but the difference is that the entire radiation dose is given over fewer treatments (typically about five).
+Our radiation medicine team goes to great lengths to achieve the necessary precision to target the cancer but protect normal tissue and organs, such as a gating technique that holds the patient still and reduces movement from breathing.

-- Selective Internal Radiation Therapy (SIRT): In this therapy also known as radioembolization, a catheter is inserted in the artery that leads to the liver tumor.
+- Selective internal radiation therapy (SIRT).
+In this therapy (also known as radioembolization), a catheter is inserted into the artery that leads to the liver tumor.
 Radioactive microbeads are released through the catheter and delivered directly to the tumor.
 The radiation dose is concentrated in the tumor, where the beads collect, and very little radiation reaches adjacent tissue.
 Using SIRT, higher radiation doses can be delivered with fewer side effects to nearby tissue and organs than with external beam radiotherapy.
 Radioembolization combines radiotherapy with embolization.
 This technique destroys the blood vessels that the tumor needs to grow and kills the cancer cells.